maxi032/larafixer/readme.md

 Migrate db and seed: <pre>php artisan migrate --seed</pre>

 Login with the seeded user.
-Access <code>/seed-rates</code> from your browser to populate a few rated from fixer.io (Please note that only a few of them are available on the free plan)
+Access <code>/seed-rates</code> from your browser to populate a few rates from fixer.io (Please note that only a few of them are available on the free plan)